 So the question begs - is your kennel affected?
 The answer is simple but requires some investigation.
 First, work with your veterinarian to evaluate your preventative program and then have some of your hounds, including puppies, tested for parasites with fecal and blood sample.
+Fecal flotation for parasites is inexpensive and can easily identify problem parasites.
 Random sampling of poor doing hounds or puppies would be reasonable and very informative.